-Once the pieces were sorted out, we started to work on the puzzle one section at time.
-Sometimes he would find one area easier to work on then another.
-Usually he ended up wanting to work on the top or bottom first.
+Once the pieces were sorted out, we started to work on the puzzle one section at a time.
+Sometimes he would find one area easier to work on than another.
+Usually, he ended up wanting to work on the top or bottom first.

-As he felt more comfortable at using pictures clues and being a puzzle detective, doing puzzles became more fun.
+As he felt more comfortable at using picture clues and being a puzzle detective, doing puzzles became more fun.

 Deirdre Smith writes/owns JDaniel4’s Mom.
-After twenty years as a elementary school and technology resource teacher in Northern Virginia, she became a stay at home mom in upstate South Carolina.
+After twenty years as an elementary school and technology resource teacher in Northern Virginia, she became a stay-at-home mom in upstate South Carolina.
 She and her husband are the proud parents of J. Daniel the 4th and the blog is named for him.
 The blog features ways my four year old and I are exploring learning, crafting, creating healthy meals and living life to its fullest.
 Deirdre can also be found on twitter as @jdaniel4smom and on her blog’s FB page.